FabricMC/yarn/CONTRIBUTING.md

 with the same structures.

 Despite this, there's such thing as a name that's *too* descriptive.
 Excessively long class or method names can be a major annoyance, and a hindrance to being able to program as well.
-We've recently had large amounts of discussion of the name scheme for packets, trying to find the best balance between descriptiveness and efficiency.
+We've, for example, had large amounts of discussion of the name scheme for packets, trying to find the best balance between descriptiveness and efficiency.
 We have, for the time being, settled on a name scheme that involves abbreviations.
 Abbreviations should be avoided when possible, but when you have classes with names like `ScoreboardObjectiveUpdateS2CPacket`, the abbreviations are necessary to prevent the name being